 What Are Common Questions asked at a Bankruptcy 341 Meeting?

 Washington State Bankruptcy clients often want to know what kinds of questions they will be asked at the required court meeting with the bankruptcy trustee which is called “the meeting of creditors”.
-The meeting usually takes place about 4 weeks after the bankruptcy case was filed.
-Usually a bankruptcy trustee will ask a debtor about their assets and potentially their income and expenses as well as the required questions below.
+The meeting usually takes place about 4 weeks after the bankruptcy case is filed.
+A bankruptcy trustee will ask a debtor about their assets and potentially their income and expenses as well as the required questions below.
 Creditors may also show up at the meeting of creditors but it is not common unless they want to try to prove a case for fraud or have other reasons to make an appearance.
 Essentially a chapter 7 trustee is looking for non exempt assets that they can take and sell for the benefit of creditors if applicable and in a chapter 13 bankruptcy filing a trustee is making sure a debtor is paying an amount to creditors that reflects their disposable income as well as takes into account potential payments due to non-exempt assets or priority debt payments on non dischargeable debts such as taxes or child support.

 If you have additional questions about what to expect at your 341 meeting of creditors feel free to give Symmes Law Group a call at 206-682-7975